Kneading the Dough

-Kneading is done by stretching the dough in one direction till it is about double the length it was then folding it in half.
+Kneading dough is done by stretching the dough in one direction till it is about double the length it was then folding it in half.
 Rotate 90 degrees and repeat.
 You will not want to stretch the dough to the point where it is starting to tear as this is causing gluten strands to break.
 The below YouTube video demonstrates how this is done.

-Proofing can be divided into a couple of different stages; fermentation, retarding and shape proofing.
+Proofing can be divided into a couple of different stages; bulk fermentation, retarding and shape proofing.
 Typically the fermentation and shape proofing is used in most pizza dough creation although if time permits retarding will allow more flavor to develop.

 Shaping proofing is the final stage of proofing.
 Traditionally this is allowing the dough to rise in the shape you will bake it in.
 For pizza dough this stage will be shaped into individual balls to allow them to easily be stretched into flat discs without forcing out all of the trapped air.